 Your shopping cart is empty.

+Some buildings experience winter as snow, slush and mud tracked indoors, where others contend with dust and debris.
 No matter what conditions winter brings to your facility, keep the telltale signs of the season outside.
 You can’t completely weather-proof your building, but here are some questions to consider to help keep evidence of winter conditions where they belong—and not on your floors.

 - How much matting do you have?
 The ’15-foot rule’ recommends five feet of coarse matting outside your building to capture slush and dust, five feet of indoor matting directly inside your doors, and finally another five feet to capture the stubborn sand, snow, or other debris clinging to visitors’ shoes.
 Make sure you vacuum mats frequently, change them often, and clean them thoroughly – even using a carpet extractor to pull out all of the dirt that people track in.